rafoolin/traco_ss25/README.md

 # Tracking Olympiad

+This project is part of the [Tracking Olympiad seminar](https://traco.anki.xyz/) at FAU.

+This repository contains the full pipeline for detecting and tracking multiple Hexbugs videos.
+The process is split into **modular steps** so you can run or debug each stage independently.

-## Dataset
+## 📂 Dataset

-The dataset contains video frames and their corresponding annotations in CSV format.
+The dataset contains video frames and their corresponding annotations in CSV format from [traco_2024](https://github.com/ankilab/traco_2024) repository.

-- Each video is stored in its own directory under the dataset root.
+- Each video is stored under the dataset root.
-- For every video directory, there is a matching CSV file (same name as the directory) containing the frame-by-frame annotations.
+- For every video, there is a matching CSV file (same name as the video) containing the frame-by-frame annotations.

+There is a bash file that clones these repositories and set the projects up.

-**NOTE:** Known Issue: Swapped X/Y Coordinates
+### ⚠️ Known Issue — Swapped X/Y

-Some training videos have the x and y coordinates swapped in their CSV annotations.
+Some videos have swapped coordinates in their CSVs.
-If these videos are still present in the dataset, you can correct them by running:
+If you still have these in your dataset, first set the project up and then fix them by running:

 ```bash
 python scripts/fix_swapped_xy.py
 ```

-The affected videos are:
+Affected videos:

 ```text
 problematic_videos = [